Fraud in Contract Law

 (v) Promises Made without Intention to Perform:

-Under Section 17(3) of the Contract Act, of 1872, it is fraud if a person ties up another in a promise only to prevent the other from forming other contracts.
+Under Section 17(3) of the Contract Act 1872, it is fraud if a person ties up another in a promise only to prevent the other from forming other contracts.
 To bring the case within the boundaries of Section 17(3), it must be proved that the promisor had no intention of performing it.

 Example: